-Join Steve Caplin for an in-depth discussion in this video Customizing the head shape using sliders, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Customizing the head shape using sliders, part of Learning Adobe Fuse CC.

 - [Voiceover] So far we've looked at two ways…of manipulating the physiognomy of our figures.…By dragging on a part of the face,…or by using this tool to manipulate…the texture of the face directly.…If we go onto the customize area,…you can see we have all these sliders.…It starts with the arms, even though…our figure doesn't have any arms yet.…Why?…Well, because it's all in alphabetical order.…Let's go down to Head, and this brings up the Head controls,…and you can see we have a huge range of controls here.…